-- You can use the variable %key% which will be replaced at execution time by the KEY that was used to execute the data source. - There are other variables that may be used in the SQL statement rather than hard coding for databases or company names. - There are also two extra Keys (%key2% and %key3%) that may be used when the data source is to be executed from a Chart drill down. - You can also use a variable to denote the value of a form field that will be inserted into the SQL statement at execution time. - The syntax for this is [formname.field caption]. - You can view the available fields for all forms in the application by expanding the Forms item in the tree view.
-Selecting a form field will inject the correct variable value into the SQL statement.
+- There are other variables that may be used in the SQL statement rather than hard coding for databases or company names. - There are also two extra Keys (%key2% and %key3%) that may be used when the data source is to be executed from a Chart drill down.

+- You can also use a variable to denote the value of a form field or editable toolbar control that will be inserted into the SQL statement at execution time.
+The syntax for this is [formname.field caption], or [toolbarName.EventID]. - You can view the available fields for all forms and toolbars in the application by expanding the Forms/Toolbars item in the tree view.
+Selecting a form field or toolbar control will inject the correct variable value into the SQL statement.
 For example, this SQL statement: